slipwayhq/slipway_docs/docs/basics/laying-out-components.md

 It also passes through any relevant permissions to `slipwayhq.echarts`.
-In this case we pass through both the `fonts` permission, because the `echarts` Component needs to be able to access fonts so it can render text, and the `registry_components` permission, because the `echarts` component internally uses other components such as [`slipwayhq.svg`](https://github.com/slipwayhq/slipway_svg) to render the chart.
+In this case we pass through both the `fonts` permission, because the `echarts` Component needs to be able to access fonts so it can render text, and the `registry_components` permission, because the `echarts` Component internally uses other Components such as [`slipwayhq.svg`](https://github.com/slipwayhq/slipway_svg) to render the chart.

-Next, in place of the image URLs, we specify component URLs:
+Next, in place of the image URLs, we specify Component URLs:
 ```
 "url": "component://echarts?width=$width&height=$height"
 ```

-The `component://echarts` part of the URL tells Slipway that we want to execute the component callout called `echarts`, which we mapped in the `callouts` section to `slipwayhq.echarts.0.5.1`.
+The `component://echarts` part of the URL tells Slipway that we want to execute the Component callout called `echarts`, which we mapped in the `callouts` section to `slipwayhq.echarts.0.5.1`.

 The `?width=$width&height=$height` is the earlier Render Component magic, where it substitutes `$width` and `$height` with the actual calculated measured dimensions.

-There is some extra Slipway magic here as well, which is that when fetching a `component://` URL, the query string arguments are _applied to the component input_.
+There is some extra Slipway magic here as well, which is that when fetching a `component://` URL, the query string arguments are _applied to the Component input_.
 In this case it means that Slipway will set the `width` and `height` properties at the root of the input to the calculated width and height.

-You can actually specify more complex arguments here, such as `foo.bar.bat=55` and Slipway will apply 55 to that path in the component's input JSON.
+You can actually specify more complex arguments here, such as `foo.bar.bat=55` and Slipway will apply 55 to that path in the Component's input JSON.

 The final trick here is we provide the rest of the input for the ECharts Component using the `body` parameter that sits alongside the `url` parameter in the Adaptive Cards image.

-All of this combined means that the EChart component gets asked to generate a chart in the exact, pixel perfect size required to be slotted into the Adaptive Cards layout.
+All of this combined means that the EChart Component gets asked to generate a chart in the exact, pixel perfect size required to be slotted into the Adaptive Cards layout.

 ![Rig output](/img/docs/laying-out-components-40.png)